AbdoullahBougataya/rocket-engines/README.md

 ### How to run it

 First you will have to open the terminal in the projects directory, then change the directory to API using the `cd ./API` command.
-After that, execute the GOlang file `main.go` using the command `go run main.go`, if you get an error telling that a package is required or missing then run `go get github.com/mattn/go-sqlite3`.
+After that, execute the GOlang file `main.go` using the command `go run main.go`, if you get an error telling that a package is required or missing then run `go get github.com/mattn/go-sqlite3` (Note that this package requires `gcc` to be installed).
 If everything runs smoothly you should get a message `Server is running on port 8080`, It may ask you for permission so make sure you press allow.

 After that you can open your prferred http client and send a get request to `http://localhost:8080/welcome`, And you will see a welcome message.
 Then you can send a get request to `http://localhost:8080/engines` to get all the information about the engines, you can add query parameters to the previous command, the query parameters compatible are:
 * `id`: to get a specific engine using its id.